 \section{Abstract}

 Nonnegative matrix factorization (NMF) is widely used for clustering with strong interpretability.
-Among general NMF problems, symmetric NMF is a special one which plays an important role for graph clustering where each element measures the similarity between data points.
-Most existing symmetric NMF algorithms require factor matrices to be nonnegative, and only focus on minimizing the gap between the original matrix and its approximation for clustering, without giving a consideration to other potential regularization terms which can yield better clustering.
-In this paper, we explore to factorize a symmetric matrix that does not have to be nonnegative, presenting an efficient factorization algorithm with a regularization term to boost the clustering performance.
-Moreover, a more generalized framework is proposed to solve symmetric matrix factorization problems with different constraints on the factor matrices.
+Among general NMF problems, symmetric NMF is a special one that plays an important role in graph clustering where each element measures the similarity between data points.
+Most existing symmetric NMF algorithms require factor matrices to be nonnegative, and only focus on minimizing the gap between similarity matrix and its approximation for clustering, without giving a consideration to other potential regularization terms which can yield better clustering.
+In this paper, we explore factorizing a symmetric matrix that does not have to be nonnegative, presenting an efficient factorization algorithm with a regularization term to boost the clustering performance.
+Moreover, a more general framework is proposed to solve symmetric matrix factorization problems with different constraints on the factor matrices.